Authors who shaped my thinking before I turned 18

 Water will flow from a well in proportion to the depth to which it is dug, and knowledge will flow from a man in proportion to his learning

-The deeper I learn a domain, the more capital I’ve to bank on.
-I formulated a learning framework, to pursue multi-disciplinary learning in life.
+The deeper I learn a domain, the more capital I've to bank on.
+I formulated a Self-Directed Learning, to pursue multi-disciplinary learning in life.

 (The answer to Ellen's question then is, Thirukural)